 What is the Skin pH?

-pH stands for “potential hydrogen” and it is a measure of how acidic or alkaline a substance is.
+pH stands for "potential Hydrogen" and it is a measure of how acidic or alkaline a substance is.
 The pH scale ranges from 1 to 14.
 The lower numbers are acidic, while the upper levels are considered alkaline, or nonacidic.
-A healthy skin pH is on the more acidic side which keeps your skin moisture locked in and the bacteria out.
-The ideal pH balance for your skin is 5.5 which is when your skin is working at its peak.
-The pH of our skin will increase with age, but it always remains acidic.
-When we are born, our skin has a neutral pH that becomes acidic within the early weeks of birth.
+The ideal pH balance for your skin is 4.5 - 5.8 which is when your skin is functioning at its best.
+The pH of our skin can also change during puberty, pregnancy or menopause.

 What Happens When Your Skin PH Balance is Off?

 When your skin pH is out of balance this causes your skin barrier to be compromised.
 By maintaining the correct pH balance, you may help to minimise skin problems such as perioral dermatitis, eczema, psoriasis, acne, dry or oily skin, and other common skin problems.
 When skin pH gets out of balance, your body’s ability to resist an overgrowth of bad bacteria and germs lessens.

 External factors that can affect your skins pH include chemicals, dirt, pollution, over washing, cosmetics, change in temperature, and some medications.

 Genetics and hormones are internal factors that may also affect your skin pH.